 To arrange for a classroom, Media Center, or Holman Room during the day, contact the Associate Registrar Liz Ziroli.
-If you wish to use the 1960, 1962 Room, New Yellow Parlor in Balfour Hood or use Hindle or the Holman Room after 5:00, contact Gina Boyd in Events and Conferences in Balfour Hood.
+If you wish to use the 1960, 1962 Room, New Yellow Parlor in the Balfour-Hood Campus Center or use Hindle or the Holman Room after 5:00, contact Gina Boyd in Events and Conferences in Balfour-Hood Campus Center.
 If you have equipment needs, you will need to confirm availability of the specific equipment with Ellen Kane in AV.

 Two Weeks Before Your Defense

 Submit your “near final” draft to your Committee chairperson (and any other Committee members who have agree to give you early feedback).

 Let all members of your Committee know where the defense will take place.